hjr3/hjr3.github.io/_posts/2019-03-31-lucet-in-five-minutes.md

 This docker container provides a version of clang capable of compiling to wasm via the `wasm32-unknown-wasi-clang` command.
 It is a not a requirement to compile your program to wasi using `wasm32-unknown-wasi-clang` in this docker container.
 The only requirement is that you compile the program to wasi before using `lucetc-wasi`.
 Also, take note that `lucetc-wasi` and `lucet-wasi` have very similar spellings, but are indeed two different programs.

-If you are wondering why I did not demo converting a Rust program to WASI, we are blocked until [wasm32-unknown-wasi][wasi PR] is a valid target in rustup.
-As soon as that target is available, then I plan on creating another post showing how to get Rust + lucet working together.
+~~If you are wondering why I did not demo converting a Rust program to WASI, we are blocked until [wasm32-unknown-wasi][wasi PR] is a valid target in rustup.
+As soon as that target is available, then I plan on creating another post showing how to get Rust + lucet working together.~~ See [WASI example using Rust and Lucet][Rust example] for a Rust example that runs on lucet.

 Lucet is not 1.0 yet and I expect to be changing it a lot.
 As of this moment, the [hjr3/lucet][hjr3/lucet container] container is built against [fastly/lucet commit e6b399b][e6b399b].
 As new changes come in, I will do my best to update the container.
 I may setup an automated process if this proves useful to people.
 I will tag each version against the fastly/lucet commit the container is built against.